 Until the mid-twentieth Century, Malad was a meagerly populated territory with mangroves.
-Since the late twentieth Century, Malad has turned into an alluring local location for office white-collar class people from various places.
-There are also some small Industrial areas mainly in Malad West.
+Since the late twentieth Century, Malad has turned into an attractive local location for office white-collar class people from various places.
+There are also some small Industrial areas, mainly in Malad West.

-Starting in the 2000s, Malad saw steady growth and development of business offices, large building complexes in fact many small screen actors started making Malad their home.
-Today, Malad is called “Mumbai’s quickest developing region”.
+In the 2000s, Malad saw steady growth and development of business offices and large building complexes; many small screen actors started making Malad their home.
+Today, Malad is called “Mumbai’s quickest developing region.”

 History of Malad:

-In the nineteenth century, Malad comprised of various towns including Orlem (otherwise called Valnai), Kharodi, Rathodi, Malwani, Marve, Aksa, Madh, and Chincholi.
+Malad comprised various towns in the nineteenth century, including Orlem (otherwise called Valnai), Kharodi, Rathodi, Malwani, Marve, Aksa, Madh, and Chincholi.

-The name Malwani is used to explain the stretch between BMC Colony Gate No. 1 and Gate No. 8 and further extending to MHADA Colony.
+Malwani explains the stretch between BMC Colony Gate No. 1 and Gate No. 8 and further extends to MHADA Colony.

-In any case, the chronicled Malwani town is comprised just of the zone which is presently BMC Colony.
-Malwani is likewise the site of St. Anthony’s Church which is, even more, older than the Our Lady of Lourdes Church in Orlem.
+In any case, the chronicled Malwani town comprises just the zone, which is presently BMC Colony.
+Malwani is the site of St. Anthony’s Church, which is older than the Our Lady of Lourdes Church in Orlem.

-The regions around the Malwani used to be mangroves, salt-pans, and agriculture grounds having a place with the nearby east-Indians of Kharodi Village.
-This area continued to be populated over years.
+The regions around the Malwani used to be mangroves, salt pans, and agricultural grounds, having a place with the nearby east-Indians of Kharodi Village.
+This area continued to be populated over the years.
 Numerous families like the Kolis, Vaitys, Bhandari’s, and the Kenis are old residents.

-In 1934, Bombay Talkies, the first motion picture company to be established in India, was set up in Malad by Himanshu Rai and Devika Rani.
+In 1934, Bombay Talkies, the first motion picture company in India, was set up in Malad by Himanshu Rai and Devika Rani.

 Initially, a great part of the land toward the west of the railway tracks was claimed by East Indian families and was utilized fundamentally for farming.
-In the 1970s a large number of them sold their territories to real estate builders.
+In the 1970s, many of them sold their territories to real estate builders.

 This place is now popularly known as the samovar bazaar (Monday).
-Madh, Aksa, Marve are famous beaches which is popular spot for film shooting.
+Madh, Aksa, and Marve are famous beaches that are popular film shooting spots.